sagi770/linkedIn-company-filtering/README.md

 so whenever you decide to filter a company with this extension you have the option.

 Features:
+* this filter support both view - cube and preview
 * choose what action to do (hide or mark) by default is doing nothing.
 * export list as JSON
 * upload list from JSON